What I need for ya big day!

 Do we need to send you a shot list?

-If you have a special event happening during the ceremony or something 'out of the ordinary', definitely let me know.
-The only shot list we do need is the family and group list as mentioned earlier for the MC and me!
+The only official shot list we do need is the family and group list as mentioned earlier for the MC and me!

 Golden Hour Photos